svdoever/ai-writer/docs/docs/intro.md

 A recipe is a set of instructions or guidelines that describe how to prepare or make something, typically a dish of prepared food, but in our case: the prompt.
 This prompt is sent to an AI model and the result (the "completion") is written to a file.

+## The AI Writer library

+But the cool thing is that all recipes can not only be executed through the ai-writer CLI, but also through code.
+All recipes become available for execution through the `executeRecipe()` function for even more power at your fingertips.

 ## Recipe